The Climate Change Levy (CCL): What does it mean for small businesses?

 Certain businesses may be exempt from paying the main rate of CCL, including:

-• Charities that engage in non-commercial activities.
-This means they don’t sell products or services to raise funds for their operations but instead rely solely on gifts and donations.
+• Charities that engage in non-commercial activities — that is, they don't sell products or services to raise funds, and rely solely on gifts and donations.

 What happens if I think I’ve paid too much on the Climate Change Levy?